 How to Transfer Historic Materials to University Archives & Special Collections

-In preparation for UMass Boston’s 50th anniversary, University Archives & Special Collections is calling for the transfer of founding documents and organizational records from all units on campus.
+As part of UMass Boston’s 50th anniversary activities, University Archives & Special Collections (UASC) called for the transfer of founding documents and organizational records from all units on campus.
 These include (but are not limited to) academic departments, administrative units, institutes, centers, and student groups.

 What are we looking for?